mautic/mautic-community-handbook/pages/13.contributing/06.Writer/docs.md

 Your pitch will be moved into either the ‘forming’ stage (where we will ask you to provide more information, research or background detail to help us determine whether it is appropriate for the Community Blog) or directly to the ‘writing’ stage.

 When your pitch is moved into the writing stage, you take up the responsibility for writing the content within the time frame on the card.
 Please note the draft due date – this is when you need to have finished writing the article.

 ##### Style Guide summary

   - All spelling should be in US English.
   - Write numbers one to nine as words and numbers 10 and above as numerals.
   - Where possible, avoid mentioning specific companies or organizations in your article unless it is relevant to your subject.
   - If you want to emphasize a phrase or word, use italics rather than underlining.
 Readers assume underlined text is hyperlinked.
   - Titles of books should be presented in italics.
   - Our preferred date format is month/day/year, e.g. January 1, 2011.
   - Write "20 to 30", not "20-30".
   - For most subjects, we are looking for articles consisting of approximately 400-650 words, with 500 words as a good target.
   - The style and tone should be clear, concise, positive, and upbeat.
   - Sign your article using some variation of the template: "(Author name) is a (job title) at (company).
 You can follow (them) on (social networks/GitHub repo) and read more of (their) (concentration area of knowledge) on (external company/personal blog URL)."
   - A more complete style guide will be published soon.

 ##### Copyright

 You retain full copyright for published work, but copyright on published articles will also be shared with Acquia.
 If one of your Mautic Community Blog articles is to be published later elsewhere, a link to this magazine is requested, but not required.
 Acquia reserves the right to re-publish your Mautic Community Blog article(s) in other media/formats in the future.

-###### Author License Agreement

-Before your article will be published, we will ask that you agree to our Author License Agreement (ALA), which will detail the terms of publication.
-The final wording of the ALA is still being developed, but the general points are:

-  - You confirm that you are the original author of the article and that you have the copyright to the article.
-  - You understand that submitting an article does not guarantee it will be published on the Mautic Community Blog.
-  - You agree to allow your article to be edited by the Mautic Community team.
-  - You agree that the Mautic Project reserves the right to remove your article from the magazine website.
-  - You agree that Acquia may re-publish your article in other media/formats in the future.

 #### Questions?

 If you have questions about submitting an article or other aspects of the Mautic Community Blog, please post on the [Mautic Community Forums][blog-forum] or on the #blog channel in [Slack][slack].

+#### References

+This is based on the excellent work done by the [Joomla project][joomla-content-guide].

 ## Technical writers
 If you're a technical writer, or interested in writing content for a technically-minded audience, we have lots of tasks in the [Education Team's Jira board][edu-jira].
 There are opportunities to write for the [Knowledgebase][kb] - which may include tutorials, best practice and examples of how to do specific things in Mautic.